Georgia national rugby union team: Soviet era

 There were several unsuccessful attempts to introduce a rugby union into Georgia, the earliest known being in 1928, with subsequent attempts also in 1940 and in 1948.
-Rugby was introduced to Georgia by Jacques Haspekian, an Armenian man from Marseilles in France who taught the game to students in the late 1950s through to the mid-1960s, although he then subsequently returned in France.
+Rugby was introduced to Georgia by Jacques Haspekian, an Armenian man from Marseille in France who taught the game to students in the late 1950s through to the mid-1960s, although he then subsequently returned in France.
 He is still alive and living in Marseilles, he was interviewed on French radio on the occasion of Georgia playing France in the 2007 Rugby World Cup.
 The first rugby session was held on 15 October 1959 in Tbilisi, at the racecourse, where 20 people attended the meeting.
 The first Georgian club formed was the GPI (Georgian Polytechnical Institute), now known as "Qochebi".

 Rugby's popularity in Georgia might be explained by its resemblance to the traditional Georgian game named "Lelo" or "Lelo Burti" (meaning "Field Ball").
 This game was played in Georgia from ancient times and is still played on occasions in rural areas.
 A field ("Lelo") was selected between two river creeks which represented a playing ground.
 Two teams, usually consisting of the male population of neighboring villages, would face each other.
 The number of players from each side was not set, but included any able men each village could summon.
 A large, heavy ball was placed in the middle of the field and the goal of the game was to carry it over the river creek of the opposing side.

 The first teams appeared in 1959.
 The Georgia Rugby Union was founded in 1964, but until the late 1980s it was part of the Soviet Union's rugby federation.
 The rugby union connection between France and Georgia started as links were established by the then powerful French Communist Party and many other left-wing organisations.
 Georgia initially did not have its own team and its best players would play for the USSR team.

-In 1988 Georgia produced their first national sevens side.
+In 1988 Georgia produced their first national sevens side, while still a Soviet republic.
 In September 1989, Georgia got together with other FIRA countries to host a tour by Zimbabwe.
 Zimbabwe's first match on the tour was in the wet against Georgia in Kutaisi, west of Tbilisi, which Georgia won 16–3.
 The next year Georgia went to Zimbabwe where they played two tests, losing the first in Bulawayo and winning the second 26–10 in Harare.